 During the 24th March – 7th April 2018 we hosted an exhibition exploring the History of Uckfield High Street – this was a popular events with hundreds of people attending and over £1000 raised in donations for the Uckfield & District Preservation Society.

-GUIDED WALKS – History of the High Street
+During the course of the exhibition our Education Officers hosted two GUIDED WALKS – on the History of the High Street

-Take a step back in time and learn about the history of Uckfield High Street.
-Join our Education Officers for a guided walk along the High Street that will explore the history of the many different traders and their place in the timeline of the town.
+Guests attending the walks took a step back in time and learnt about the history of the many different traders and their place in the timeline of the town.

 - Thursday 5th April 11.30am-12.30pm

 Take a step back in time through the history of Uckfield High Street

 Bridge Cottage has stood at the bottom of what was to become Uckfield High Street since the early 15th century – 1436 to be precise.
 The Cottage has seen many shops, markets and buildings come and go in the past 582 years.
 In 1983 the medieval building was saved from demolition by the Uckfield & District Preservation Society and Uckfield Town Council.
 Thanks to a grant in 2016 from The Heritage Lottery Fund, it has now been extensively restored and today looks much as it would have done in the early 1600s.
 Since the restoration the building now stands in the High Street as a vibrant Heritage Centre hosting many events and tours.
 From 24th March until 7th April they will be hosting an exhibition that tells the story of the High Street.

 Dr Maria Kirk, Heritage Education Officer at Bridge Cottage Heritage and curator of this exhibition said,